 - Proper irrigation system to that water wastage can be controlled.

 - Frequent pollution control checks of the soil should be done.

 Green Revolution has done a lot of positive things saving the lives of millions of people and exponentially increasing the yield of food crops.
 But environmental degradation makes the Green Revolution an overall inefficient short-term solution to the problem of food insecurity.
 So a more sustainable and environmentally-friendly system of cultivation needs to be practiced.
 The world needs green revolution 2, which promises to feed a growing world population sustainably without compromising the needs of future generations.

 India has tremendous export potential in agriculture in the present era of globalization.
 In the second Green Revolution emphasis should be laid on

 - Improving global market opportunities.

 - Improving rural roads and electrification

-I would like to express my special thanks of gratitude to my teacher Daizy Gupta as well as our principal Nelinder Jeet Sandhu who gave me the golden opportunity to do this wonderful project on the topic Green Revolution which also helped me in doing a lot of research and learning new things.
-I am really thankful to them.
+I would like to express my special thanks of gratitude to my teacher Daizy Gupta as well as our principal Nelinder Jeet Sandhu who gave me the golden opportunity to do this wonderful project on the topic of the Green Revolution which also helped me in doing a lot of research and learning new things.
+I am thankful to them.
 Secondly, I would also like to thank my parents and friends who helped me a lot in finalizing the project within the limited time frame.

 - Google images